Way Of Way 472

 Unfortunately, even for the lucky ones, all roles are temporary, ending before or by the time whomever plays them gets scripted out of the play.

-Unlike other roles in which an actor’s self assumes a role, there is a role that’s only available to actors who forego their self in audition.
-It’s a role that survives the length of the play.
-It is easily obtainable and requires little effort beyond paying attention.
-Yet, as we can’t see what we can’t imagine, few players know of its availability.
+Unlike other roles which require and actor’s self, there is a role that’s only available to actors who forego their self.
+It is a role that’s easily obtainable, requires little effort beyond paying attention, and survives the length of the play.
+Yet, few players know this role is available.

 The role of God.